Aura Minerals Inc. Press Release

 The Company expects to use the net proceeds of the Offering to fund (i) continuous development, maintenance and expansion of the Company's producing assets; (ii) exploration and development of projects that are not yet in commercial production; and (iii) reinforcement of the Company's capital structure.

-The Company expects the first trading date of the BDRs on the B3 to occur on July 6, 2020, settlement of the Base Offering BDRs and the Additional BDRs to occur on July 7, 2020, and completion of the Offering to occur on or before August 11, 2020.
+The Company expects settlement of the Over-Allotment BDRs (if the related option is exercised) to occur on or before August 6, 2020, and completion of the Offering to occur on or before August 11, 2020.

-In connection with facilitating the stabilization procedures customary for an offering of this kind in Brazil, Northwestern Enterprises Ltd. (“Northwestern”), a company controlled by Mr. Paulo Brito, the chairman of the board of the Company, has agreed to loan to the Brazilian Underwriter that will act as stabilization agent 143,568 BDRs, representing 15% of the Base Offering BDRs (the “Northwestern Stabilization Loan”).
-As consideration for entering into the Northwestern Stabilization Loan, Northwestern will receive a fee equal to 0.00001% per annum of the product obtained when the number of BDRs loaned by Northwestern is multiplied by the Price per BDR, calculated pro rata daily for the term of the loan, which amount is intended to be nominal.
-The Northwestern Stabilization Loan may be considered to be a “related party transaction” for purposes of Multilateral Instrument 61‑101 – Protection of Minority Security Holders in Special Transactions (“MI 61-101”).
-The Company did not file a material change report in respect of the Offering more than 21 days before the expected closing date of the Offering because the Company wants to close the Offering on an expedited basis for sound business reasons.
-The Company is exempt from the formal valuation and minority approval requirements of MI 61-101 in accordance with section 5.5(a) and section 5.7(a) of MI 61-101, respectively, as the fair market value of the transaction, insofar as it involves interested parties, is not more than the 25% of the Company’s market capitalization.

-PURSUANT TO CVM INSTRUCTION 476, TRADING OF THE BDRS ON SECONDARY MARKET ON THE B3 SHALL BE LIMITED AMONG “QUALIFIED INVESTORS” (AS DEFINED IN ARTICLE 9-B OF CVM INSTRUCTION 539) UNTIL THE EARLIER OF (I) A PUBLIC OFFERING OF BDRS REGISTERED WITH THE CVM, IN WHICH CASE THE COMPANY SHALL CHANGE THE BDR PROGRAM REGISTERED WITH THE CVM FROM SPONSORED LEVEL II TO SPONSORED LEVEL III; OR (II) THE ELAPSE OF 18 MONTHS FOLLOWING THE DATE ON WHICH THE BDRS ARE ADMITTED FOR TRADING ON THE B3.
+PURSUANT TO CVM INSTRUCTION 476, TRADING OF THE BDRS ON SECONDARY MARKET ON THE B3 S.A. – BRASIL, BOLSA, BALC?O (THE “B3”) SHALL BE LIMITED AMONG “QUALIFIED INVESTORS” (AS DEFINED IN ARTICLE 9-B OF CVM INSTRUCTION 539) UNTIL THE EARLIER OF (I) A PUBLIC OFFERING OF BDRS REGISTERED WITH THE CVM, IN WHICH CASE THE COMPANY SHALL CHANGE THE BDR PROGRAM REGISTERED WITH THE CVM FROM SPONSORED LEVEL II TO SPONSORED LEVEL III; OR (II) THE ELAPSE OF 18 MONTHS FOLLOWING THE DATE ON WHICH THE BDRS ARE ADMITTED FOR TRADING ON THE B3.

 THIS PRESS RELEASE IS NOT AN OFFER OF SECURITIES FOR SALE IN THE UNITED STATES.
 THE OFFERING HAS NOT BEEN AND WILL NOT BE REGISTERED UNDER THE SECURITIES ACT, OR ANY OTHER U.S. FEDERAL AND STATE SECURITIES LAWS, AND THE BDRS MAY NOT BE OFFERED, SOLD, PLEDGED OR OTHERWISE TRANSFERRED IN THE UNITED STATES OR TO U.S. INVESTORS, UNLESS THEY ARE REGISTERED, OR EXEMPT FROM, OR NOT SUBJECT TO, REGISTRATION UNDER THE SECURITIES ACT.